ncsa/Swift-T-Variant-Calling/README.md

 ## choose the run case
   ANALYSIS=<depending on the analysis type it can be {ANALYSIS=ALIGNMENT, or ANALYSIS=ALIGN or ANALYSIS=ALIGN\_ONLY} for alignment only, {ANALYSIS=VC\_WITH\_REALIGNMENT} for complete variant calling with realignment, or anything else for complete variant calling without realignment>
   SPLIT=<choose whether to split by chromosome or not> {YES|Yes|yes|Y|y or <Anything else> for No}
+  PROCPERNODE=<Integer: how many processes should be ran on each node.
+Number of threads multi-threaded tools use = PBSCORES/PROCPERNODE>

 ## Read group information for the samples: namely, the Library, Platform technology, and sequencing center name.
 It should be noted that the sample ID, platform unit (PU) and sample name (SM) are set by default to be the same sample name found in the sampleinformation file specified
   SAMPLELB=<name of the library>